 How to Place a Bet at a Sportsbook or Online

 In this guide, we’ve talked a lot about betting philosophies and strategies, ensuring you're on the sharp side of every play, and always trying to get the best number so you can beat the closing line.
 The goal is simple: Do your homework and always try to make the smartest bet possible.
 But what good is this if you don't know how to actually place a bet?

 Generally speaking, there are two different options for placing a bet.
 You can either bet in person at a physical sportsbook (usually located inside a casino) or online through a computer, tablet or mobile app.

 Betting at a physical sportsbook can be intimidating if you've never done it before.
 It's usually loud and full of bright lights with lots of people congregating and cheering on their bets, also known as "sweating" their bets.
 The walls are covered with massive televisions showing every game under the sun.
 There are huge scoreboard that display countless sports, teams and various numbers.
 A long line of bettors patiently wait for their turn to place a bet at the cashier, which is also known as the "ticket window" or "window" for short.
-If you're new to betting, the last thing you want to be is "that guy" who doesn't know what he's doing when it's his turn to place a bet.
+If you're new to betting, the last thing you want to be is the person who doesn't know what you are doing when it's your turn to place a bet.

 Before you place your first bet, it's important to know a few things beforehand.
 When you first walk into the sportsbook, do yourself a favor and find a seat.
 It may seem trivial but it’s important.
 The "book" will likely be packed with patrons.
 It makes everything a lot easier if you can find a seat instead of having to stand.
 By claiming a spot, you can set up a work station where you can study the games and go through your bets.